lewisplume/Cotswoldleague/RECENT_UPDATES_MAY_2026.md

 *   **Global State Management**:
     *   Created a new `global_settings` table to securely track system-wide configurations, specifically the `current_season_year`.
     *   The `db.php` initiation script inherently seeks this active state, falling back to 2026 if necessary, and securely passing `$current_season_year` instantly to the rest of the application.
+    *   The active-season setter in `league_admin.php` now saves the selected year with a prepared upsert, so the shared setting is updated safely even if the row already exists.
 *   **Venue Schema Modernisation**:
     *   Implemented non-destructive automatic migrations inside `db.php` and `season_data.php` to append `season_year` and 8-lane structures to the `venue_details` table inline, without manual SQL setups across different platform instances.
 *   **Super Admin Toggler**:
     *   Integrated a global "Active Season" selection tool in `league_admin.php` inside the Admin Shortcuts block.
 Changing this year dynamically rewires what stats, what league tables, and which venues load across the administrator portal.
+    *   The season dropdown now spans the full supported admin range rather than a short fixed set of years, so future season rollover does not require code edits.
 *   **Public League Standings**:
     *   Appended `WHERE season_year = $current_season_year` across `table.php` and reporting logic to completely partition data – 2026 results stay in 2026, 2027 operates on its own clean slate.
+*   **Season-Aware Admin APIs**:
+    *   `gala_admin_api.php` now defaults to the active season from `db.php` and filters venue rows by both `round_number` and `season_year`, preventing mixed-season round lists.
+    *   `gala_scoresheet_api.php` now validates that a venue belongs to the selected season before it creates a scoresheet, and its `find_by_venue` lookup also respects season scoping.

 ## 2. Dynamic 8-lane Finals Support
 In order to host 8-lane showcase finals, the fundamental standard 4-lane schema had to be heavily upgraded both visually and mechanically.